basho/merge_index/README.md

 ## Locking (`mi_locks` module)

-`merge_index` uses a functional locking structure called to manage locks on buffers and segments.
+MergeIndex uses a functional locking structure called to manage locks on buffers and segments.
 The locks are really a form of reference counting.
 During query time, the system opens iterators against all available buffers and segments.
 This increments a separate